-So to restore files, you don't have to pick and choose which directory or increment to restore them from, just what time stamp the backup should have.
+So to restore files, you don't have to pick and choose which directory or increment to restore them from, just what time stamp the backup should have that you are restoring.
 It is a great system and uses far less disk space than many other backup solutions.

 Once everything has been tested and we know that things will work without issue, the next step is to set up the crontab for the root user, so that all of this can be done automatically every day:

 sudo crontab -e

 If you have not run this before, choose vim.basic as your editor or your own editor preference when the

 Select an editor line comes up.

 We are going to set our backup to automatically run at 11 PM, so we will add this to the crontab:

 ## Running the backup at 11 PM 00 23 * * * /usr/bin/rsnapshot -c /etc/rsnapshot.conf beta`

 Doing backups of multiple machines from a machine with a RAID array or large storage capacity, either on premises or from across the Internet works very well.

 If running these backups from across the Internet, you need to make sure that both locations have adequate bandwidth for the backups to occur.
 You can use rsnapshot to synchronize an on-site server with an off-site backup array or backup server to improve data redundancy.